oscarleonnogales/travel-budget/README.md

 - [Redux](https://redux.js.org/)
 - [Node.js](https://nodejs.org/en/)

-See the package.json files in the client and server directories for a full list of dependencies.
+See the package.json file in the client and server directories for a full list of dependencies.

 ## Authentication

-Users have the option to sign up through the traditional email and password or using their Google account.
-Passwords are encrypted with [bcrypt](https://www.npmjs.com/package/bcrypt) before being stored on the database.
-Authorization and sessions are handled through the [JWT](https://jwt.io/introduction) method.
+Authentication is handled with either [JWT](https://jwt.io/introduction)'s or Google's [OAuth](https://developers.google.com/identity/protocols/oauth2).
+Passwords are hashed with [bcrypt](https://www.npmjs.com/package/bcrypt) before being stored on the database.